 Examining impacts is the final step towards evaluation.
-Within this context, impact means changes in outcomes directly attributed to the program that can be compared to measurements observed in the absence of the program.
-Being able to show impact can be tricky; however, as your Flex Program's evaluation plan evolve and as more data are available through outcome measures, you will be in a better position to determine whether CAHs and others that participate in the program have higher quality, better finances or operations, improved emergency medical services (EMS), or improved population health because of their adoption of recommendations, best practices or knowledge gained in the program.
+Within this context, impact means results or effects that is attributed to the project or program.
+Impact is often used to refer to higher level effects of a program that occur in the intermediate or long-term and can be intended or unintended, positive or negative.
+Impact can be compared to measurements observed in the absence of the program.
+Being able to show impact can be tricky;

+however, as your Flex Program's evaluation plan evolve and as more data are available through outcome measures, you will be in a better position to determine whether CAHs and others that participate in the program have higher quality, better finances or operations, improved emergency medical services (EMS), or improved population health because of their adoption of recommendations, best practices or knowledge gained in the program.
 As shown in the two graphs below, you will be looking to determine if there is a direct correlation between CAH Flex Program participation and CAHs' improvement in quality and/or finances, or other areas the Flex Program is working.